Python Regius (king Python)

 Length: up to 1 to 1.2 meters

-The body is thick, muscular and massive.
-The head is relatively large, flattened and pear-shaped and there is a clear transition to the narrower neck.
-The color is dark brown to black with yellow-brown spots.
-These spots usually contain smaller spots of the same color as the base color.
-Often there is a lighter edge around the stains.
+The body is thick, muscular, and massive.
+The head is relatively large, flattened, and pear-shaped, with a clear transition visible to the narrower neck.
+The color is dark brown to black with yellowish-brown spots.
+Within these spots, smaller specks are usually present with the same color as the base color.
+Often, there is a lighter edge surrounding the spots.

-Food: Live or dead prey.
-Main prey animals are mice and rats.
+Food: Live or dead prey animals.
+The primary prey animals given are mice and rats.

 Water bowl: Yes

-There is the choice of offering the prey alive or dead.
-It is advisable to offer dead food.
-This is more practical and prevents the food animal from injuring your snake.
-It is recommended to present the food animal with a pair of tongs and to feed your snake outside the enclosure.
-This ensures that your hand is not associated with food and prevents your snake from grabbing your hand while feeding.
-If you do go for live food, you must supervise the feeding.
-The prey can also injure the snake.
-If you keep several pythons together, feed them separately, because it can happen that the snakes injure each other during feeding.
-The ideal prey is about as wide as the widest part of the snake.
+There is a choice to offer the prey animals live or dead.
+It is recommended to offer dead food.
+This is more practical and prevents the prey animal from injuring your snake.
+It is also advised to offer the prey animal using feeding tongs and to feed your snake outside the enclosure.
+This ensures that your hand is not associated with food and prevents your snake from grabbing your hand during feeding.
+If you do choose to use live food, you must supervise the feeding process, as the prey animal can also injure the snake.
+If you keep multiple pythons together, feed them separately, as the snakes may injure each other during feeding.
+The ideal prey animal is approximately as wide as the widest part of the snake.

 Water

-The king python needs a medium sized water bowl, not because they are in it, but because they drink a lot of water at once.
-Change the water when the water runs out or when the water has become dirty.
+The ball python needs a medium-sized water bowl; this is not because they lie in it, but because they drink a lot of water at once.
+Change the water when it runs out or becomes dirty.

 Cleaning

-cleaning is done on average once a week and especially in the days after feeding, so the more you feed the more often you have to clean.
-So you will clean more often with young animals than with adult animals.
-The best advice is to remove stool as soon as you see it.
+Cleaning should be done on average once a week, especially in the days following feeding; the more you feed, the more often you need to clean.
+Therefore, you will clean more frequently with young animals than with adult animals.
+The best advice is to remove feces as soon as you see them.
+Handling

-To feed the king python and clean the enclosure you will have to handle the snake.
-When handling your hose, use a hose hook or lift it with both hands.
-Do not hang your snake around your neck, this is because if the snake falls it will soon clamp itself around your neck.
+To feed the ball python and clean the enclosure, you will need to handle the snake.
+When handling your snake, use a snake hook or lift it with two hands.
+Do not hang your snake around your neck; this is because if the snake falls, it will constrict around your neck.
 There are some important things to keep in mind when handling a python.
-First, make sure your snake understands that you are going to handle it and move gently when you handle it.
-Also make sure your hands are washed and don't smell like food.
-Finally, do not handle your snake when it is molting and do not handle it after the animal has just eaten or 3 days afterwards.
+First, ensure that your snake realizes you are going to handle it and move calmly when handling it.
+Also, ensure that your hands are washed and do not smell of food.
+Finally: do not handle your snake when it is shedding, and do not handle it if the animal has just eaten or within 3 days.
+Housing

 Lying area: 0.5 m²